Getting to Done: Tackling Impediments

 I talked about team empowerment related to the challenge of team ownership.
 Empowerment comes into play again here.
 When a team cannot make decisions about how they do their work, their ability to improve is limited.
 Their ability to adapt to change is limited.
 Their ability to take advantage of opportunities is limited.

-- Make the Development Team's accountability explicit.
-They turn the Product Backlog into working software.
+- Make the Developer accountability explicit.
+They instill quality as they turn the Product Backlog into Increments of value.
 And as professionals, they are expected to do this to the best of their ability.
 This means they must manage and improve upon their processes, tools, and interactions to be more effective in delivery.

 - Coach management on how to create an environment of empowerment.

 - Question how we do things.
 This could be processes or practices that the team owns or something that exists in the organization.
-Asking bold and outrageous questions can help your team start to take their power.
+Asking bold and outrageous questions can help your team step into their power.